How to Export WooCommerce Customer Data

 For example we can export customers who have ordered specific WooCommerce products and use this data in our targeted email campaign.
-Or we can do the opposite and export customers who have WooCommerce orders without specific product and recommend a related product (and maybe send them a discount coupon).
-Let’s see an example of all customers who have made and order with a specific product:
+Or we can do the opposite and export customers who have WooCommerce orders without a specific product and recommend a related product (and maybe send them a discount coupon).
+Let’s see an example of all customers who have made an order with a specific product:

 But now let’s say we have a very related product to the ordered product and that we think that it will be a create product recommendation for these customers.
-We can create another filter that will show us all the customers who have purchased specific product but not the other:
+We can create another filter that will show us all the customers who have purchased the specific product but not the other:

-Export WooCommerce subscriptions and WooCommerce Memberships data
+Export WooCommerce subscriptions and WooCommerce membership data

-How to export and import WooCommerce customers into CSV, Excel and Google Sheets
+How to export and import WooCommerce customers into CSV, Excel, and Google Sheets

-Additionally having the data in CSV format allows you to import customers into other platforms and tools like marketing software tools or even migrating your WooCommerce users to a completely different ecommerce store.
+Additionally, having the data in CSV format allows you to import customers into other platforms and tools like marketing software tools or even migrating your WooCommerce users to a completely different eCommerce store.

 With the Users Insights filters, you have almost unlimited options to segment your customer list.
 For example, you can easily export only the customers who have purchased a certain product, export the list of customers with the biggest number of orders, or export WooCommerce users and customers to CSV based on order status, etc. You can also take advantage of the custom segments feature and auto export customers in CSV by having the filters saved as a segment.